hristoast/sweetpotato/README.md

 A simple web-based interface for many of the functions offered by `sweetpotato`.
 By default it binds to port `8080`, but this can be changed with the `--web-port` option or a conf file setting.

     $ sweetpotato --web
-    sweetpotato 0.31b - launching WebUI now!
+    sweetpotato 0.34b - launching WebUI now!
     Bottle v0.12.7 server starting up (using WSGIRefServer())...
     Listening on http://127.0.0.1:3434/
     Hit Ctrl-C to quit.

 ### Forge

-`sweetpotato` supports using Forge, and defaults to the latest Recommended 1.7.10 build.
+`sweetpotato` supports using Forge.
 You can set a specific Forge version with the `-f` or `--forge` option.
 The extra `-P` or `--permgen` option is available for Forge, by default it is set to 256MB.

  * Both your Forge version and permgen setting can be stored in a conf file or passed in as arguments.
  * You can use the `-C` or `--create` option to download your Forge jar, just as you would with a vanilla server, however don't expect to be able to run it as you'll be missing external dependencies.